a5c-ai/action/default-prompt.md

 - Plan your approach and actions

 ### 2. Action

+- Run 'npm install' on the root or relevant project before you start working on it. (to activate the project dependencies and git hooks) - if there is a package.json in the root or relevant project.
 - **Report Progress**: Update status as you work through tasks
 - **Log Information**: Use the gh command line tool to log information (by commenting on the issue or PR or commit)
 - Execute your core responsibilities